racedisparityaudit/style-guide/measure-page.md

 ### Frequency of release

-How often is this data collected and published?
+How often is this data published?

 * Monthly
 * Quarterly